 27. Build a Raised Vegetable Bed

-28. Build a Simple Raised Garden Bed
+28. Simple DIY Raised Garden Bed

 29. How to Build a Raised Garden Bed With Legs

-30. Outdoor Raised Garden Beds
+30. DIY Outdoor Raised Garden Bed

-31. Mini Raised Garden Bed
+31. Mini Raised Garden Bed Design

-32. Build a Self-Watering Raised Bed
+32. Building a Self-Watering Raised Bed

 33. DIY Raised Planting Bed